nextleap-project/countermitm/source/new.rst

    - oob-transferred type ``TYPE=vc-invite``

-   - a ``INVITENUMBER`` as a small random number which Bob sends back to Alice in step 2b so that her device can in step 3 automatically accept Bob's contact request.
-(Usually a new contact needs to be manually affirmed in most messaging apps).
+   - a ``INVITENUMBER`` a challenge of XXX bytes.
+This challenge is used by Bob's device in step 2b to prove to Alice's device that it is the device involved in the trusted out-of-band communication.
+Alice's device uses this information in step 3 to automatically accept Bob's contact request.
+This is in contrast with most messaging apps where new contacts typically need to be manually confirmed).

-   - a random secret ``AUTH`` which Bob uses in step 4 to authenaticate with Alice.
+   - a second challenge ``AUTH`` of XXX bytes which Bob's device uses in step 4 to authenticate itself against Alice's device.

 2. Bob receives the OOB-transmitted bootstrap data from the trusted channel and